 - 1. Kali watches the news.
-It says there is a new vaccine to stop people getting ill from coronavirus. - 2.
+It says there is a new vaccine to stop people getting ill from a virus. - 2.
 Kali has a videocall with Stefan.
-They talk about the vaccine and how it makes them feel.
+They talk about the vaccine and how it makes them feel. - 3.
 Kali thinks the vaccine is a good idea to keep people safe.
-Injections make Stefan feel nervous, but he thinks the vaccine is important. - 3.
+Injections make Stefan feel nervous, but he thinks the vaccine is important. - 4.
 Kali gets a call from her GP surgery.
-They ask if she wants to have the coronavirus vaccine.
-Kali says, "Yes," and makes an appointment. - 4.
+They ask if she wants to have the virus vaccine.
+Kali says, "Yes," and makes an appointment. - 5.
 Kali goes to have her first vaccine.
 She sees Stefan in the queue.
-He is getting his vaccine, too! - 5.
+He is getting his vaccine, too! - 6.
+Kali is given a form to fill out by the staff while she waits. - 7.
 Kali and Stefan both have the vaccine.
-It's very quick. - 6.
-Kali and Stefan meet up to go for walks outside.
-They still have to keep 2 metres apart. - 7.
-Kali and Stefan go back for their second dose of the vaccine. - 8.
-The nurses give them their second vaccine. - 9.
+It's very quick. - 8.
+Kali and Stefan meet up to go for walks outside. - 9.
+Kali and Stefan go back for their second dose of the vaccine. - 10.
+The nurses give them their second vaccine. - 11.
 Kali and Stefan still have to be careful, even though they have each had two doses of the vaccine.
-They meet outside for walks in the fresh air. - 10.
+They meet outside for walks in the fresh air. - 12.
 Sometimes, they go to the stables to groom and feed the horses.
-They enjoy spending more time together. - 11.
-It's a few weeks since Kali and Stefan had their second vaccines.
-Shops and cafés are open now.
+They enjoy spending more time together. - 13.
 They sit together in their favourite café.
 They feel happy that they can get close to each other again.
 It's been a long time!